 It takes time for kids to understand not only the nuances of creating friendships but also the bigger picture about how to be a friend.
 Picture books are such a powerful tool and the books below are a mix of how to be a friend and how not to .
 Cautionary tales are great for preschool aged kids because they are such firm promoters of justice and will often tell you why a character shouldn’t do something before you can spark the discussion yourself.
 If you have a favorite picture book about friendship we haven’t reviewed please share the title and why you love it in the comments for us and other readers to learn more about it.

-Bob and Otto by Robert O. Bruel is a lovely story about 2 friends who must part ways , in this case because one is a caterpillar who needs to build a chrysalis and the other an earth worm who needs to dig deep into the ground.
+Bob and Otto by Robert O. Bruel is a lovely story about 2 friends who must part ways.
+In this case because one is a caterpillar who needs to build a chrysalis.
+The other is an earthworm who needs to dig deep into the ground.
 What I like about this book is that it goes on to explain that the earth worm’s digging is vital for the trees to grow so that the caterpillar can eat the leaves and turn into a butterfly.
 I like the lesson about how we all play a part!

 Pink Tiara Cookies For Three by Maria Dismondy is a story I think most of us can relate to .
-It’s about two best friends who’s friendship is challenged when another little girl is welcomed by one friend and not by the other.
+It’s about two best friends whose friendship is challenged when another little girl is welcomed by one friend and not by the other.
 I know as a young girl I dealt with this and it was heartbreaking.
 Now as a mom I watch my son and his two closest friends deal with this often.
-The author does a beautiful job at recognizing the feelings of rejection, loneliness and anger that children feel when this happens.
-The little girls in the story are probably a little more capable at expressing themselves than our children but that makes this book even more important.
+The author does a beautiful job at recognizing the feelings of rejection, loneliness, and anger that children feel when this happens.
+The little girls in the story are probably a little more capable of expressing themselves than our children but that makes this book even more important.

-Best Friends (Owen And Mzee) by Isabella and Craig Hatkoff is a board book with real photographs of the friendship of orphaned baby hippo and his 130 year old adoptive tortoise named Mzee.
+Best Friends (Owen And Mzee) by Isabella and Craig Hatkoff is a board book with real photographs of the friendship of orphaned baby hippo and his 130-year-old adoptive tortoise named Mzee.
 The text is simple and perfect for toddlers, although older children will better understand how amazing the story is.
 There are so many learning opportunities between these pages from the Tsunami, to learning about hippos and tortoises.
 The real lesson though is about friendship and I like that it shows animals being affectionate, something rare to see and something that can help foster a true appreciation for animals in young kids.

 Princess Hyacinth (The Surprising Tale of a Girl Who Floated) by Florence Parry Heide is such a fantastic ( and funny) fairytale about a little princess who has a very odd problem.
 She can’t keep her feet on the ground so her parents worried that she will literally float away weigh her down.
 The problem with being weighed down is that she can’t be herself and one day when she is set free to float she discovers that that is who she is.
 The only problem left is how does she get down?
 Luckily a little boy with a big heart and a kite comes to help.
 He’s not a rescuer coming to fix everything simply a true friend helping.
 I love this book and the messages of breaking free from your limitations and of being yourself while staying connected to those you love.

 Duck, Duck, Goose by Tad Hills is a story about friendship and what happens when a twosome adds another person (or duck) into the mix.
 The message is similar to the Maria Dismondy book above but is broken down for younger readers.
 The author brings these characters emotions to life and children will be able to relate to Goose’s feelings for sure.
 Cute book for young kids just starting to navigate the complex paths of friendship.

 The Way Back Home by Oliver Jeffers is a moving story about a boy, a martian and the moon they were both stuck on.
 Together they figure out a way to get back home even though they are so sad to say goodbye to each other.
-I love this author, I love his illustrations as well, they are so unique and the emotion he manages to convey is amazing.
+I love this author.
+I love his illustrations as well.
+They are so unique and the emotion he manages to convey is amazing.
 There is an illustration of the boy and martian standing awkwardly before they have to say goodbye and it embodies the emotion.
 Grab anything written by this author and you will be happy!

-The Little Red Hen by Lucinda McQueen is another easy to read folktale that you are probably be familiar with.
+The Little Red Hen by Lucinda McQueen is another easy to read folktale that you are probably familiar with.
 It’s such a great opportunity to talk about helping friends, doing your share and not being lazy!
 As you may remember Little Red Hen worked so hard and her friends didn’t lift a finger, yet were eager to reap the rewards of her hard work.
 You don’t get to be lazy and entitled!
-This is a bedtime favorite for my 2 year old daughter right now and we are using it to talk about being kind to friends and doing your share.
+This is a bedtime favorite for my 2-year-old daughter right now and we are using it to talk about being kind to friends and doing your share.

-My husband and I are from different countries and long distance relationships are so hard, I wanted to jump in the book and tell White Rabbit that.
-I had to restrain myself from saying “The pressure will be too much , the limited time will make them argue and fight.” when my son pointed out that I shouldn’t be sad that White Rabbit leaves the park and goes home because he comes for a visit in the end.
+My husband and I are from different countries.
+Long-distance relationships are so hard, I wanted to jump in the book and tell White Rabbit that.
+I had to restrain myself from saying “The pressure will be too much.
+The limited time will make them argue and fight”.
+When my son pointed out that I shouldn’t be sad that White Rabbit leaves the park and goes home because he comes for a visit in the end.
 But if ever I projected my own experience onto a book it was this, wow.
 It really is a sweet tale about friends who can be friends despite physical distance.
-Oh and the illustrations, they are the very definition of springtime.
+Oh, and the illustrations, they are the very definition of springtime.
 Lovely.

 My Friend the Monster by Elanor Taylor is a sweet and not at all scary look at a friendship between a little fox and the monster who lives under his bed.
 The monster was left behind by a previous owner of the house that the little fox moves into.
 This is a sad monster but with a little time and patience the monster and the little fox make new friends and all is well.
 The monster even gets his own bed in the little fox’s bedroom so he doesn’t have to live under the bed anymore.